areyouahobo/scheduleviewer/README.md

 3) Make sure the "Developer Mode" box is ticked
 4) Click "Pack Extension" and select the directory where you downloaded the files
 5) Drag and drop the generated .crx file onto the extensions page

+Alternatively, you can click "Load Unpacked Extension" and select the folder.